SAP-samples/btp-kyma-identity-management/documentation/configure-ias/set-trust-between-ias-and-btp/README.md

 >
 > ![](images/s4hana-maintain-business-user.png)

-Congratulation!
+Congratulations!
 You have now established trust between the customer Identity Authentication tenant and its dedicated SAP BTP subaccount.